Pythoholic/flaskuserapp/README.md

 # flaskuserapp
 This application is to showcase the integration of Flask with Postgres.

-We have dockerized the application
+<br>We have dockerized the application
-And we have added the graph-ql dashboard for the data query.
+<br>And we have added the graph-ql dashboard for the data query.